antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 #### MSS vs MSI

 * Find the dataset **Tumor Colon - Watanabe - 84 - MAS5.0 - u133p2** and read the **Summary** in the information panel underneath the dataset selection grid.
 Then **Select** the dataset.
-* Use the **Find Differential expressed genes between two groups** module to generate a list of differentially expressed genes between **MSI** and **MSS** characterized tumors (*MS_status*).
+* Use the **Differential expressed genes between two groups** module to generate a list of differentially expressed genes between **MSI** and **MSS** characterized tumors (*MS_status*).
 Because we know that DNA repair genes play an important role in microsatellite (in) stability, we can use a set of DNA repair genes to examine whether these genes indeed are differentially expressed between MSI and MSS tumors and which genes exactly make